Welcome to Writing the Missing: the adDress

 All of the work that I do, write, make and create seeks to make the invisible visible.
-As a disabled person I have felt like a missing, I still often feeling like a missing, I don’t want anyone else to feel the same.
+As a disabled person I have felt like a missing, I still often feel like a missing, I don’t want anyone else to feel the same.
 I want there to be access to all projects for everyone.
 Being able to choose to join in is a fundamental human right, and as practitioners it pushes us to think creatively and make truly exceptional work.

-This project began began in 2017, though it wasn’t until 2018 that I discovered its name.
+This project began in 2017, though it wasn’t until 2018 that I discovered its name.
 It has been a research and development project lasting 4 years and counting; self-funded and building on work through paid commissions (some of which you can find out about below), discovering the support that disabled writers need to excel, and undergoing a creative leadership programme with the SSE.
 Writing the Missing ties all of the strands of my practice together; it’s how I’ve realised I make sense of myself as an artist, how I make sense of my work and the work that I want to do for and with my community.
 The work that must be done.

 Where are our stories?
 Where are all the other disabled writers?
 Where is the place that holds us together, provides a beacon of creative accessible excellence, provides support, provides networking and development opportunities, provides a space where we can be found and spotlighted by and for the industry, generates new industry leaders, stops the excuse ‘I would have used a disabled writer, but I didn’t know how to find one’.

 These are the questions I ask myself, that I talk about with other disabled writers when I eventually find them.
 With disabled people who do not know that they are allowed to call themselves writers.
 With disabled writers who do not have a space in which to develop their talents, without having to fight for access.

 Durham Book Festival Film Commission – Writing the Missing – A River Cycle and Disability Arts Showcase